Industry

 Common Risks

 Worker safety incidents.
-The construction sector accounts for the highest number of workplace fatalities and injuries in Singapore every year.
-Falls from height, being struck by moving objects, and machinery incidents are the most common causes.
-WICA insurance is mandatory, but ensuring adequate coverage limits — and fast claims processing — is equally important.
+Construction accounts for the most workplace deaths and injuries in Singapore every year.
+Falls from height, struck-by incidents, and machinery accidents are the leading causes.
+WICA is mandatory, but getting the right coverage limits — and an insurer who processes claims quickly — matters just as much as having the policy.

 Damage to contract works.
-Whether it's a fire on a half-completed building, flood damage to earthworks, or accidental destruction of installed M&E systems, damage to works in progress represents a major financial exposure.
-CAR insurance covers the reinstatement cost, including materials, labour, and professional fees.
+A fire on a half-finished building.
+Flood damage to earthworks.
+Accidental destruction of installed M&E systems.
+Damage to works in progress is a major financial exposure.
+CAR insurance covers the reinstatement cost — materials, labour, and professional fees to get back on track.

 Neighbouring property damage.
-Piling, excavation, demolition, and heavy vehicle movements can all affect adjacent structures.
-Cracks in neighbouring buildings, subsidence, and damage to underground services are common sources of third-party claims.
-Public liability insurance with adequate limits is essential — and most main contractors require it as a minimum condition.
+Piling, excavation, demolition, and heavy vehicle movements regularly affect adjacent structures.
+Cracks in neighbouring buildings, subsidence, and damage to underground services are common.
+Public liability coverage with adequate limits is essential — and it's usually the first thing a main contractor checks.

 Key Risks